kevinfjiang/DeInsta/ReadMe.md

 **Solidity**: Language of Ethereum smart contracts

-**Ethereum**: Language has robust smart contract support so it's super easy to set up Posts as contracts where you can input money into them.
+**Ethereum**: Language has robust smart contract support

+**IPFS**: Peer to peer file share, much cheaper than storing on the blockchain, which is more secure but crazy expensive.
+This way, we ensure that posting is cheap-ish

 ### **TODO:**